 Figure 2: DACBench benchmarks and their difficulty in different dimensions.

 Additionally, they have very different difficulties, from completely solved toy problems to open research questions with a large space of possible solutions.
 Therefore even the initial DACBench set should provide a challenge for any DAC approach as well as detailed information about the approach’s strengths and weaknesses.
-For more detailed information on the initial benchmarks and their attributes, see our IJCAI 2021 paper.
+For more detailed information on the initial benchmarks and their attributes, see our IJCAI 2021 paper or the video presentation:

 DACBench: a Collaborative Effort